Yoka-Jo/expenses_app/README.md

 # ExpensesApp

-An application that helps yout manage your expenses.
+An application that helps you manage your expenses.

 # Screenshots